KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 You will see how to build a Knapsack Pro client from scratch based on the  JavaScript example.
 Knapsack Pro client is built as 2 packages:

 * __Knapsack Pro Core__ - (i.e. [`@knapsack-pro/core`](https://github.com/KnapsackPro/knapsack-pro-core-js)) which is responsible for:
-  * business logic on how to connect with the Knapsack Pro API.
-It knows what are common errors returned from the Knapsack Pro API.
-It knows what to do when API returns a specific response code.
+  * connecting with the Knapsack Pro API.
+It can respond to, and handle common response types and errors coming from the API.
   * how to read environment variables specific to Knapsack Pro client like API token, log level, API endpoint URL, etc.
   * CI providers environment variables integration - Knapsack Pro Core library can read environment variables for popular CI providers.
 Thanks to that it can automatically detect git commit hash, branch name, number of parallel CI nodes, etc.
   * Logger - it can log useful tips for the output or warnings.